Permanent functional impairment benefits

 Text

-If a work injury leaves part of your body not functioning as it did before the injury, you may have a permanent functional impairment (PFI) and be eligible for a lump-sum payment.
-A PFI happens when there is a permanent loss of physical or mental abilities because of a work injury.
-An example is the loss of a finger or permanent brain damage.
+If a work injury leaves part of your body not functioning as it did before the injury, you may have a permanent functional impairment and be eligible for a lump-sum payment.
+A permanent function impairment happens when there is a permanent loss of physical or mental abilities because of a work injury.
+Your loss of function is expressed as a percentage of full body function.
+An example is the loss of a finger, permanent disfigurement, or permanent loss of vision due to an injury.

 This is a one-time award.
-You receive it only once unless your condition worsens.
 You will receive the award even if we are not paying you earnings loss benefits and even if you are getting Canada Disability Plan payments.

-There is no age limit on PFI awards.
-You can receive a PFI award after age 65.
+There is no age limit on permanent function impairment awards.
+You can receive a permanent function impairment award after age 65.

-The dollar amount of the award is based on how much full function you have lost.
-We wait until you reach maximum recovery before determining the degree of lost function.
+The dollar amount of the award is based on how much full function you have lost and the year that your permanent function impairment was determined.
+We wait until you reach maximum medical improvement before determining the degree of lost function.
 This is because this is a one-time award.
-The payment may not cover your true loss if we pay the award before you reach maximum recovery.
+The payment may not cover your true impairment if we pay the award before you reach maximum recovery.

 To determine when you’ve reached maximum recovery, we: